Savannah cat – one of the most expensive cat breeds

 Within the breed, there are different generations.
 The cats from a F1 generation have 50% serval’s genes and constitute a crossbreed between a domestic cat and Serval.
 A F2 generation has approximately 30% of serval’s genes and a F3 generation has 15% of serval’s genes.

-The more closely Savannah is related with serval, the more exotic features it has.
+The more closely Savannah is related to the serval, the more exotic features it has.
 Its fur must be spotted, as it is the only pattern accepted by TICA.
 Other coloration patterns like rosetted, marble, snow white, blue, cinnamon, chocolate and lilac are inherited from a domestic cat.
-In case of Savannah, it is important that it take its spotted coat coloration after serval.
+In the case of Savannah, it is important that it take its spotted coat coloration after serval.

 The breeders used the domestic cats with spotted coat coloration, like the Bengal or the Egyptian Mau in order to achieve a spotted pattern in every generation.
 TICA specifies a color pattern.
 Savannah’s fur should have brown, gold or black elements.
 The following are accepted as well:

 - Silver-spotted tabby (silver coat with black or dark grey spots)